mhornstein/Cloudinary-Test/Part3/part3.md

 });
 ```

-`myImage` is a **mutable builder object**.
-Each call you make, such as `.effect(cartoonify())`, appends a transformation to it.
-Because of this, the same instance can be reused and simply re-rendered after changes.
+`myImage` works like a builder: each call (such as `.effect(cartoonify())`) adds another step to the transformation pipeline.
+That's why you can reuse the same instance and just re-render it.

 📷 Sceen placeholder.